 23. Attach The Compressor Pressure Regulator

-Screw the pressure regulator by your hand.
+Screw the pressure regulator with your hand.
 Make sure the tank gauge head is facing upward.

 24. Reconnect The Compressor Pressure Switch Tube